GilbertzRivi/raspberrypi-battery-indicator/README.md

 if you have any questions you can dm me on telegram: @GilbertzRivi

 # Launch
-add batteryindicator.py to autostart, connect your microcontroller to USB/Serial port of rpi.
+edit esp_voltage_reading.ino and add values that work for your configuration and flash the microcontroller, add batteryindicator.py to autostart on rpi, connect your microcontroller to USB/Serial port of rpi.
 WORKS ONLY WITH X11 BACKEND!